fongc123/notes/Kubernetes/Scheduler.md

 kubectl describe node <NODE_NAME> | grep Taints
 ```

+## Labeling Nodes
+Labels, which are used in <span style = "color:lightblue">node selectors</span> and <span style = "color:lightblue">node affinities</span>, can be added to nodes to classify them (e.g., based on hardware resources).
+To label a node, a key-value pair must be provided.

+```bash
+kubectl label nodes <NODE_NAME> <KEY>=<VALUE>
+```

 ## Node Selectors
 A <span style = "color:lightblue">node selector</span> is a specifies which nodes a particular pod can be run on.

 A possible summarization could be: taints and tolerations **restrict** nodes, while node selectors **allow** nodes.

-### Label Nodes
-The command below labels a node in a key-value format.

-```bash
-kubectl label nodes <NODE_NAME> <KEY>=<VALUE>
-```

-## Pod Definition
 The `nodeSelector` field in the pod definition specifies the node based on a label.

 ```yaml
 # FILE: pod-definition.yml